Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2017-10-26-LIKO-12-Doodle-1-Powder.md

 ---

-So here I want to create an image with size of the screen, but leaving some space at the buttom for a tool bar, I can simply achive this by a single call !
+So here I want to create an image with size of the screen, but leaving some space at the bottom for a toolbar, I can simply achive this by a single call !

 ```lua
 local sw, sh = screenSize() --Returns the size of the screen, so you won't ever have to remember the resolution of LIKO-12 screen :P